toM7x7/flight-observer_with-plateau/README.md

 ---

 ## Troubleshooting
-### `/api/opensky` returns 500
+### `/api/opensky` returns non-200
-- Check Vercel function logs.
-The hardened handler now echoes upstream `status` and the first 200 bytes of the response.
+- Inspect Vercel function logs.
+The handler echoes upstream status and the first portion of the body so you can see the failure reason.
 - `401/403`: credentials missing or invalid - update `OPEN_SKY_USERNAME/PASSWORD`.
 - `429`: rate limited - increase Poll(s) to 10-15 seconds and trim the bounding box.
 - `5xx` or HTML body: upstream outage - wait a bit or jump to another cell via Hot.